 - Peale’s Falcon (Falco peregrinus pealei)

-Overall, the Falconidae family is distinguished by its members having small to medium-sized bodies, short aquiline beaks, sharply curved talons, great eyesight, and slender, tapered wings.
+Overall, the Falconidae family is distinguished by its members having small to medium-sized bodies, short aquiline beaks, sharply curved talons, excellent eyesight, and slender, tapered wings.
 The Arctic-dwelling Gyrfalcon is the largest North American species, with females averaging a little over 3 pounds 8 ounces (1,585 grams).
-The smallest is arguably the American kestrel, whose weight can range from 3.8 to 5 ounces (86 to 165 grams).
+The smallest is the American kestrel, whose weight can range from 3.8 to 5 ounces (86 to 165 grams).

 As with other birds of prey, falcons and caracaras exhibit sexual dimorphism — with the females of most species being larger than males.
 It is known that male Prairie Falcons provide food to females and young during some of the nesting seasons — and male Peregrines attract mates through elaborate flight patterns.
 These may be reasons why the females of some falcon species are larger.